+Blepharoplasty, commonly known as eyelid surgery, is a simple procedure that involves removing excess skin and tightening the muscles of the upper and/or lower lids to give you a more youthful, refreshed look.
 As you get older, the fine skin around your eyes can begin to droop and sag, making you look more tired and older than you feel.
-Eyelid surgery ("blepharoplasty") is a simple procedure that involves removing excess skin and tightening the muscles of the upper and/or lower lids to give you a more youthful, refreshed look.
 In some cases, your health plan may cover part of the cost of this procedure if the loose skin of your upper eyelids is actually blocking your vision.

 If the hooding and excess upper eyelid skin is accompanied by drooping eyebrows, then a browlift may be recommended.
 If you have deep crow's feet, then procedures such as Botox, chemical peels, or laser resurfacing can minimize lines.
 Fat injections (fat grafting) are also often used to correct hollowness around the bony rim beneath the eye.